Trump says he’ll send National Guard to Memphis, escalating his use of troops in US cities

 “I did not ask for the National Guard and I don’t think it’s the way to drive down crime,” Mayor Paul Young told a news conference Friday, while acknowledging the city remained high on too many “bad lists.”

+Several Memphis leaders said they welcome federal help but don't think it needs to involve the military.
+Young committed to trying to help the deployment strengthen the community without distracting from ongoing law enforcement efforts.
+He also said federal officials should aim at the “root source of violent crime” and mentioned rehabilitation and mental health services, jobs and housing needs.

-Gov. Bill Lee confirmed the deployment was coming and said he planned to speak with the president Friday to work out details of the mission.
-He said he was still ironing out the best roles for the National Guard alongside the FBI, the state Highway Patrol, city police and other law enforcement agencies.
+Gov. Bill Lee confirmed the deployment and said he planned to speak with the president Friday to work out details of the mission.
+He said he's still ironing out the best role for the National Guard alongside the FBI, state Highway Patrol, city police and other law enforcement agencies.

 “I’m grateful for the President’s unwavering support and commitment to providing every resource necessary to serve Memphians," Lee said in a statement.
 “Memphis remains on a path to greatness, and we are not going to let anything hold them back.”

-The governor’s embrace of Trump's use of the military stood in sharp contrast to Democratic governors in states like California and Illinois, who argue similar deployments undermine local authority and inflame tensions.
-The president has also suggested he could send troops to New Orleans, another majority-Black city led by Democrats in a Republican-leaning state.
+The governor’s consent to the military deployment stands in sharp contrast to Democratic governors in states like California and Illinois, who argue similar deployments undermine local authority and inflame tensions.
+The president has also suggested he could send soldiers to New Orleans, another majority-Black city led by Democrats in a Republican-leaning state.

 Crime is down, but troops are coming